anthonylschultz/COVID_Spread_and_Social_Connectedness/README.md

 ![](images/8_results.png "Random Sample of 2000 Counties from Upper 25%")

 With a p-value less than the selected significance level of 0.05, I failed to reject the null hypothesis.
-These results ran counter to my initial expectation and hypothesis, but I believe there are two reasons why
+These results ran counter to my initial expectation and hypothesis, but a few reasons could explain the results.

-## Conclusion and Next Steps
+## Analysis
+### Why Might Higher Connected Countiese Have Fewer Infections per Capita?
+1) **We're too late in the pandemic to rely on social networks as disease vectors.** COVID-19 is far too widespread now to suggest that an individual's social network could help predict the direction of the disease.
+As of December 2020, we aree well past the point where an individual's personal connections are the main vector of disease spread.
+Analogous to this is the fact that contact tracing is essentially useless with the exception of smaller isolated settings like university campuses.
+2) **Demographic differences exist in higher connecteed counties** Research has demonstrated that higher connected counties, especially when connected to counties that are more than 100 miles away, have higher levels of income, education, and social mobility.
+It's also possible that such factors influence political and cultural leanings and therefore the degree to which individuals adhere to COVID-19 restrictions.

+## Additional Study
+Moving forward, I would like to examine these data using a timeseries approach starting earlier in the pandemic when an individual's social network could have a greater influence on the direction of the disease.
+I would also like to examine these data cut by demographic variables including age, income, education levels, and political orientation using voting records.
+Doing so might offer a more nuanced understanding of the role network data can play in prediction how the social connections of a given county's residents might predict disease spread amongst the county population.

 ## Contact
 anthonyschultz@gmail.com